Ocean Wisdom: Career

+His debut full-length LP, Chaos '93, was released in February 2016 and entered the official iTunes album charts the same day, peaking at number 10.
+Chaos '93 was entirely produced by Dirty Dike.

 Ocean Wisdom's second album, Wizville, was released in February 2018, peaking at number 39 in the Official UK Album Charts.
 It featured collaborations with artists such as Method Man (of the Wu-Tang Clan), Rodney P of London Posse, Dizzee Rascal, and Roots Manuva.
 Production came from multiple producers, including Dirty Dike, Muckaniks, Leaf Dog, 184 and Pete Cannon.
 Later, his song "Tom & Jerry" was featured on the soundtrack of the EA Sports' FIFA 19.

 In March 2019, after releasing his final single "Revvin'" on the High Focus Records label, Ocean formed his new record label, Beyond Measure, in cooperation with Warner Music.
 He has since released three singles on the label – "4AM", "Blessed", and "Breathin'", all of which are featured on his album Big Talk, Vol. 1.

 In 2020, Ocean Wisdom collaborated with the Italian rapper Nitro on his single "MURDAMURDAMURDA", from the album GarbAge.

 In March 2021, Ocean Wisdom released his fourth album, Stay Sane, featuring artists such as Maverick Sabre, Novelist and Kojey Radical.

+In 2023, Ocean Wisdom was featured on a track with P Money titled "Junkyard" following with its own music video.
+Shortly after, in April 2024, Ocean Wisdom released his 1st single since 2021 which simultaneously released with the Music Video on YouTube, titled "I Exist".